mittal001/aws-questions/README.md

 ###### 25. You have configured a security group to allow ICMP, SSH and RDP inbound and assigned the security group to all instances in a subnet.
 There is no access to any Linux-based or Windows-based instances and you cannot Ping any instances.
 The network ACL for the subnet is configured to allow all inbound traffic to the subnet.
 What is the most probable cause?

-- 1. on-premises firewall rules
+- [ ] A. on-premises firewall rules
-- 2. security group and network ACL outbound rules
+- [ ] B. security group and network ACL outbound rules
-- 3. network ACL outbound rules
+- [ ] C. network ACL outbound rules
-- 4. security group outbound rules
+- [ ] 4. security group outbound rules
-- 5. Bastion host required
+- [ ] 5.
+Bastion host required

 <details><summary><b>Answer</b></summary>
 <p>